Sounding Board: Five Minutes With Embraer CEO Paulo Cesar de Souza e Silva

+View the Sounding Board: Five Minutes With Embraer CEO Paulo Cesar de Souza e Silva in PDF format.
+Sounding Board is an intermittent column that features leaders of the business aviation industry.
 On a visit to Washington, Paulo Cesar de Souza e Silva, president and CEO of Brazilian aircraft builder Embraer, sat down for a roundtable with editors from The Weekly of Business Aviation and sister publications Aviation Week & Space Technology and ATW.
-Following are his remarks about transformation in the struggling business aviation market.
-What is your view of the business aviation market heading into 2017?
-"I see a very challenging market.
-In 2008, 1,350 aircraft were ...
+Following are his remarks ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS